tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 be a value of wrapped LLVM IR type that corresponds to the pointee type of `<address>`.

-The `position` attribute is a mandatory array attribute containing integer attributes.
-Its semantics is identical to the non-pointer arguments of LLVM IR's `getelementptr`.
+The `index` operands are integer values whose semantics is identical to the non-pointer arguments of LLVM IR's `getelementptr`.

 Examples: